 A counselor working in conjunction with your healthcare provider can also help determine if there are physiological reasons behind your loss of sexual desire—it might be as simple as altering the dose of a medication, getting more exercise, or eating a healthier diet.

+These are serious medical conditions that need to be treated first and, as a bonus, getting the right treatment for these conditions may solve the root cause of decreased libido.
 Vaginal dryness is often a factor in reduced libido.
-It can easily be treated with vaginal estrogens and is a common therapy for postmenopausal women.
+It can easily be treated with vaginal estrogens and is a common therapy for postmenopausal women, who often experience a decrease in natural lubrication as they grow older.

 Best Supplements for Improving Women’s Libido

-While research has shown there are some natural supplements that might help in supporting female libido, the risks of using other products touted as aphrodisiacs, such as yohimbine, Spanish fly, mad honey, and Bufo toad, may outweigh any benefit.
-However, there is promising research being conducted in the use of supplements such as l-arginine, kava, maca, tribulus, ginkgo, and ginseng in the promotion of sexual health and as libido enhancers.
+While research has shown there are some natural supplements that might help in supporting female libido, the side effect risks of using other products touted as aphrodisiacs, such as yohimbine, Spanish fly, mad honey and Bufo toad, may outweigh any benefit.
+However, there is promising research being conducted in the use of supplements such as l-arginine, kava, maca, tribulus, ginkgo and ginseng in the promotion of sexual health and as libido enhancers.

 For men, nitric oxide relaxes the muscles of the penis, increasing blood flow and facilitating an erection.
 For women, nitric oxide allows for increased blood circulation, swelling the clitoris and entire pelvic region, making them more sensitive to touch and enhancing sexual satisfaction.

-Kava is often used by people who are stressed out and are looking for a supplement to help them calm down.
+Kava is a plant often used as an herbal supplement by people who are stressed out and looking for help maintaining a calmer and more balanced mood.
 Anxiety and tension are two of the major reasons men and women suffer from a lowered libido, so it’s only natural that something that helps relieve stress can also help people feel more sexual.

 Some people classify kava as an empathogen, a substance that produces feelings of human connection and allows people to lower their defenses and make them more open to new experiences.
 Those feelings can help some women be more intimate and increase their libido.